Frequently Asked Questions

 If you are not sure whether you are included in the Class, you can ask for free help by calling the settlement administrator at 1-833-777-7763 for more information.
 You can also send an email to [email protected].

-Note: The proposed settlement does not include claims for personal injury or death in relation to the Beacons.
+Note: The settlement does not include claims for personal injury or death in relation to the Beacons.

 Yes.
 Class Members with personal injury claims may receive a Compensatory Payment or a Compensatory Credit from the settlement without jeopardizing any potential claims for personal injury damages.